autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 Account addresses owning liquid newton and receiving staking reward revenue are:

-- EOA accounts that have bonded [delegated](/glossary/#delegated) stake to a validator node, or have been recipients of a liquid newton transfer.
-- Contract accounts that have been recipients of a liquid newton transfer from an EOA or a contract account.
+- For own stake bonding ('[self-bonded](/glossary/#self-bonded)') - the account address of the validator entity that registered the validator node.
+- For [delegated](/glossary/#delegated) stake bonding - the account address of the delegator entity that bonded stake to the validator node.

+{{% alert title="Note" %}}
-For clarity, these are the `msgSender()` addresses of the account submitting `registerValidator()` and `bond()` transactions to the Autonity Network.
+For clarity, these are the `msgSender()` addresses of the account submitting `registerValidator()` and `bond()` transactions to the Autonity Network. have been recipients of a liquid newton transfer from a Liquid Newton holder account.
+{{% /alert %}}

+- For Liquid Newton transfer recipients - the EOA or contract accounts that are the recipient address of a Liquid Newton transfer.

 Autonity implements an 'active epoch' staking model, applying staking transitions for bonding and unbonding at the end of each block epoch.